Skip to main content

 What this mission illustrates

-Defining a neighborhood by lifestyle, not by address.
+Defining a neighbourhood by lifestyle, not by address.
 Many buyers arrive with an arrondissement in mind.
-Lucie and Thomas described a way of life: terraces, shops, neighborhood life.
+Lucie and Thomas described a way of life: terraces, shops, neighbourhood life.
 This allowed the property hunter to intelligently widen the perimeter and multiply opportunities.
 This is an approach we detail in our guide to Paris arrondissements.

 Exploiting structural discounts.
-A 4th floor without elevator is not a drawback for a couple in their thirties.
-It is a negotiation lever that reduces the price per sqm by 5 to 8% compared to similar properties with elevators.
-The property hunter identifies these discounts that independent buyers often wrongly avoid.
+A 4th floor without a lift is no drawback for a couple in their thirties.
+It is a negotiating lever that cuts the price per sqm by 5 to 8% compared with similar properties that have lifts.
+The property hunter spots these discounts that independent buyers too often avoid.

 Acting quickly on underpriced properties.
-Three weeks without an offer in the 11th signals either a hidden problem or a slightly high price.
-The property hunter’s analysis confirmed the second hypothesis, enabling a quick and well-argued offer before the seller lowered the price and attracted other buyers.
+Three weeks without an offer in the 11th points either to a hidden problem or to a slightly high price.
+The property hunter’s analysis confirmed the latter, allowing a quick, well-argued offer before the seller lowered the price and drew other buyers.
 We describe this strategy in our article on apartment viewings in Paris.

-Looking for an apartment in the lively neighborhoods of Paris?
-Contact our team: our property hunters know every micro-neighborhood in the capital.
+Looking for an apartment in the lively neighbourhoods of Paris?
+Contact our team: our property hunters know every micro-neighbourhood in the capital.

 Share